gopalwagh193/Smart-Irrigation-System/README.md

 # Soil-Moisture-Sensor-with-arduino

-Displaying the moisture in soil on Liquid Crystal Display without I2C bus
+Depending on temperature and moisture in the soil the motor is turned on and  off and is also displayed on liquid crystal display without I2C bus